cjpl/caen-suite/VMELib/CAENVMElibReadme.txt

         ----------------------------------------------------------------------

-        Package for Linux kernels 2.4, 2.6
+        Package for Linux

-        December 2011
+        December 2013

  The complete documentation can be found in the User's Manual on CAEN's web